The equivalence of isocapacitary notions of mass: Introduction

-The family of masses introduced in \cref{def:masses} was conceived to circumvent some of the limitations inherent to the ADM mass $\ma_{\ADM}$ \cite{arnowitt_coordinate_1961}.
+In manifolds $(M,g)$ with nonnegative scalar curvature, the family of masses introduced in \cref{def:masses} circumvents some of the limitations inherent to the ADM mass $\ma_{\ADM}$ \cite{arnowitt_coordinate_1961}.
 Indeed, the expression of the latter involves first-order derivatives of the metric coefficients, and thus requires them to be differentiable at least in some weak sense.
-Moreover, even for smooth metrics, the value of the mass may depend on the choice of the coordinate chart in which the coefficients are computed.
+Moreover, even for smooth metrics, the value of this mass may depend on the choice of the coordinate chart in which the coefficients are computed.
 R. Bartnik \cite{bartnik_mass_1986} and P. T. Chru\'sciel \cite{chrusciel_boundary_1986} proved that this is not the case whenever $(M,g)$ is $\CS^1_{\tau>1/2}$-asymptotically flat.
-We say that $(M,g)$ is $\CS^k_{\tau}$-asymptotically flat if there exists a coordinate chart $x=(x^1, x^2,x^3):M\smallsetminus K \to \R^3 \smallsetminus \set{\abs{x} \leq R}$ for some compact $K$ and $R>0$, and $g_{ij}(x) = \delta_{ij} + O_k(\abs{x}^{-\tau})$.
+We say that $(M,g)$ is $\CS^k_{\tau}$-asymptotically flat if there exists a coordinate chart $x=(x^1, x^2,x^3):M\smallsetminus K \to \R^3 \smallsetminus \set{\abs{x} \leq r}$ for some compact $K$ and $r>0$, and $g_{ij}(x) = \delta_{ij} + O_k(\abs{x}^{-\tau})$.
 Isocapacitary masses rely on remarkably milder assumptions.
-Indeed, they require solely the concepts of perimeter, capacity, and volume.
+They require solely the concepts of perimeter, capacity, and volume.
 Therefore, they extend naturally to more general settings, such as manifolds equipped with continuous metrics -- a case beyond the scope of this note, yet indicative of a promising direction for future research.
-Moreover, they are manifestly global geometric invariants, as their expressions make no reference to local coordinates.
+Moreover, they are manifestly global geometric invariants, as their definitions involve no reference to local coordinates.